thoughtgeek/s3metafora/readme.md

 # s3Metafora - README
 ### A simple S3 file uploader
 ---
-#### Instructions to run on localhost or EC2 instance
+#### Instructions to run on localhost or EC2 instance:

-* Add a file '.env' in the root with the following information:
+Add a file '.env' in the root with the following information
 ```python
 AWS_ACCESS_KEY_ID = ''
 AWS_SECRET_ACCESS_KEY = ''